Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other

 She also is quick to take charge when she feels that the leadership is failing.
 She doesn’t suffer fools lightly, such as during the almost, ill-fated rescue from the Death Star, deciding to kill Jabba during the sail barge battle, and decades later, immediately quelling the mutiny on the Raddus by shooting and stunning Poe Dameron.
 Leia’s stubbornness was also rather infamous.
 The harder you pushed against her when she was trying to tell you to do something, the harder she pushed back.
 This was the foundation of her relationship with Han Solo, who shared similar traits.

 She was also just as charismatic as Anakin, inspiring others to follow her orders by hope in spite of overwhelming odds, or sheer force of will.
-And she acted on this as well, being on the fore front of the battlefield when the situation called for it.
+And she acted on this as well, being at the forefront of the battlefield when the situation called for it.

 Padme’s influence slowly comes out more over time.
 Leia was capable of masking her confidence and power.
 Her inherited small frame helped her out in this capacity a great deal.
 Though she could be boastful, she normally didn’t demand attention unless it was as a distraction, when she lost her tempter, or in extreme cases, when she was actually trying to kill you.
 She barely concealed her distrust of Lando on Cloud City while still remaining civil.
 And controlled her rage until the right time when she gave Lando the death stare after Han was frozen and later almost had Chewie kill him for it.

 Leia also had a sense of greater situational awareness than her brother and father.
 She often had a plan for her actions and rarely haphazardly jumped into action cold.
 Like both parents, she was fiercely loyal, often going to great lengths for them even when it would have been more prudent to leave them behind.
 By the time of The Last Jedi, she is far more aware of the consequences of her actions than she was on the Death Star.